brupps/project_3/README.md

 - data.json + data.geojson
 	- The main data source (converted from CSVs) used throughout all the visualizations

-### HTML files
+### HTML folder

-The html files (located in the html folder) associated with the webpages for each of our visualizations
+The html files associated with the webpages for each of our visualizations

 - index.html
 	- The main page for all of our visualizations